xiude13/writerdown/example-project/Book/Chapter 2: Into the Unknown.md

 @Elene entered the **Whispering Woods** just as the first stars appeared. {NOTE: The woods are alive with ancient magic}

+The ancient stones beneath her feet hummed with forgotten power.

 She thought of @[Marcus The Knight], wondering "if he had walked this same path". @Garry's warnings echoed in her mind.

 {EDIT: This description feels too generic.
 Make it more unique and atmospheric.}

+The wind carried whispers of ancient magic that seemed to call her name.

 #!
 [PLOT] The woods test travelers - only those with pure intentions can pass through safely